-Project enquiries: If you would like to find out more about our project-based activities, or if you would like to partner up with European Bioplastics in research project initiatives, please do not hesitate to contact us or complete and return this form.
+Project enquiries: If you would like to find out more about our project-based activities, or if you would like to partner up with European Bioplastics or its members in research project initiatives, please do not hesitate to contact us or complete and return this form.

 PolyBioSkin (EU, Horizon 2020, June 2017 – May 2020)

 PolyBioSkin is a three-year Research and Innovation Action that has received funding from the Bio-based Industries Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 745839.

 Focussing on skin-contact applications, the project utilises the beneficial properties of biopolymers and innovative engineering and nano technologies to create performance and sustainability-improved bio-based biodegradable mass-market products in the biomedical, hygiene, and cosmetic sectors.

 The aim is to engineer femcare sanitary pads and baby diapers, wound dressing, and facial beauty mask prototypes that are 90% or more bio-based, biodegradable in so far as they meet the requirements of the standard EN 13432, and exhibit similar or superior performance to comparable conventional products that are neither bio-based nor biodegradable.